The Steering Committee

 He holds a Master Mariner Foreign Going Licence (Class 1), and DNV Internal Auditing & Ship Vetting Certification.

-Kevin Leach-Smith was appointed VP Operations for Masterbulk Pte Ltd in 2014.
-Previously he held roles as Fleet Manager at Prisco (Singapore) Pte Ltd (2007-2014), and Marine Superintendent at Vela International Marine Ltd, UAE (2005-2007).
-He has also held positions in Marine Surveying and oil terminal operations as well as seagoing.
+Kevin Leach-Smith was appointed Chief Operating Officer for Taylor Maritime in January 2019.
+Previously he held roles as Vice President, Operations for Masterbulk Pte Ltd, Fleet Manager at Prisco (Singapore) Pte Ltd, and Marine Superintendent at Vela International Marine Ltd, UAE.
+He has also held positions in marine surveying and oil terminal operations, as well as in seagoing.
 He is a Master Mariner, holds an MBA (Shipping and Logistics) from Middlesex University, and a Post Graduate Diploma in Marine Law awarded by London Metropolitan University.